NikolovG/NikolovG/README.md

 - 👋 Hi, I’m @NikolovG
 - 👀 I’m interested in improving and expanding my skill set.
-- 🌱 I’m currently learning ML & AI.
+- 🌱 I’m currently working as a software engineer.
-- 💞️ I’m looking to collaborate on whatever I can be helpful in.
+- 💞️ I’m looking to collaborate on ML & LLM Models.

 <!---
 NikolovG/NikolovG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.